|

 will be to describe the area around here as it has evolved over the last

 week and a half.
+I will

 tell you that living down here takes its toll.
 I am at the northern edge